-The Compensation Committee met one time in 2013.
-A part of each meeting is conducted without management present, including for the purpose of specifically discussing the proposed allocation of stock options to the Chairman and individual Board members..
-The members of the Committee during 2013 were Mr. Miller (Chair), Mr. Quinn, Mr. Atkinson and Mr. Shalinsky.
+The Compensation Committee met four times in 2014.
+A part of each meeting is conducted without management present, including for the purpose of specifically discussing the proposed allocation of stock options to the Chairman and individual Board members, incentive bonus plans and salary proposals.
+The members of the Committee during 2014 were Mr. Miller (Chair), Mr. Quinn, Mr. Atkinson and Mr. Shalinsky.

-Summary of Committee Memberships and Record of Attendance for 2013
+Summary of Committee Memberships and Record of Attendance for 2014

-During the year ended December 31, 2013, the Board and its committees held the following numbers of meetings:
+During the year ended December 31, 2014, the Board and its committees held the following numbers of meetings:

-Board 4(1)
+Board $4^{(1)}$

 Audit Committee ("AC") 4

-Compensation Committee ("CC")
+Compensation Committee ("CC") 4

-Total number of meetings held 9
+Total number of meetings held 12